 In my mind toffee apples are associated with autumn festivals, with cold and damp weather and the smell of candy floss.
-And while candy floss seemed to be ubiquitous, the sweet sticky apples never were around much at other times of the year.
+And while candy floss, which many of you may also know as cotton candy, seemed to be ubiquitous to all manner of fairs and festivals, the sweet sticky apples never were around much at other times of the year.

-The recipe below makes 10 toffee apples, but is easily doubled if you intend to feed a crowd.
+The recipe below is enough for 10 apples, but is easily doubled if you intend to feed a crowd.
 Pick the biggest apples you can find ... it matters not if they're still a little sour ... and they will look so much more impressive.